alexmorley/alexmorley.github.io/_posts/2017-08-01-TWIL-August.1.md

 I guess I had forgotten this one because I used to use it a bit but ctl-R for searching through your .bash_history is 👌.

 Also Vitor re-learned, and then taught me, what an ANCOVA is - basically just significance testing to compare multiple regressions.

+### Wednesday
+Learned the basics of using AJAX with JQuery for my [Code of Conduct Builder](https://github.com/alexmorley/CodeOfConduct.Builder) project.

+### Thursday
+Off to brighton... byeeee!